HewlettPackard/dc-rl/README.md

 - **HAPPO vs. HAA2C:** HAPPO is a PPO-based algorithm, whereas HAA2C extends A2C to multi-agent settings, offering different stability and performance trade-offs.
 - **HAA2C vs. HAD3QN:** HAA2C is an actor-critic method, while HAD3QN is a value-based method with dueling and double Q-learning enhancements.

-By supporting a diverse set of algorithms, SustainDC allows researchers to benchmark and compare the performance of various reinforcement learning approaches in the context of sustainable data center control.
+By supporting a diverse set of algorithms, SustainDC allows researchers to benchmark and compare the performance of various reinforcement learning approaches in the context of sustainable DC control.

 ### Running Benchmarks